reckyidx/obsidian_notes/DSA/sorting.md

 		Its a stable sorting algorithm which means it maintains relative order of input array. worst case is **O(N logN)** .
 Suitable to sort on large dataset independently merge subarrays that makes it suitable for parallel processing.
 		Cons - it requires more memory space to sort the array.
+5. Quick sort
+     TC - n log n
+     SC - o(1)
+     take a pivot element (either first or last or median or random), iterate with rest of the elements, move smaller to left and larger to right
+ 6. Quick Select
+		 Similar to quick sort implementation.
+Role is to find k th element leaving array unsorted

 #### Non Comparision sorting